Avocado Quinoa Superfood Salad (Mendocino Farms Copycat)

 Chipotle Dressing

-• 1/2 cup canola oil or other neutral oil
+• 1/2 cup avocado oil or other neutral oil

 • 1/4 cup maple syrup